alaa-abuhani/Mastering-JavaScrip-in-20Days/Day2.md

 let : cannot be Redeclared ,  must be Declared before use , have Block Scope (function scope)

-const : cannot be Redeclared ,  cannot be Reassigned , cannot be Reassigned
+const : cannot be Redeclared ,  cannot be Reassigned , chave Block Scope (function scope)

 QUESTION #1